-Under the United States Constitution, police officers must have a certain level of justification before they can initiate a traffic stop or arrest a suspect.
-In the context of a DUI, the law requires that officers demonstrate “reasonable suspicion” for a DUI traffic stop and “probable cause” for a DUI arrest.
+Under the Fourth Amendment, police officers must have a certain level of justification before they can lawfully make a traffic stop, or arrest a suspect.
+In the context of a DUI, the law requires that officers demonstrate reasonable suspicion for a traffic stop and probable cause for a DUI arrest.

 These standards apply in all types of DUI cases, including: